MiriamPapp/photo-forum/doc/aws.md

   and cut out many users because of the necessary technical skills.
 But it would also provide the possibility to distribute the costs through the users.
 * S3
   The heart of the application.
-S3 is cheap and has SQL like select capabilities.
+S3 is a cheap storage which provides interesting features.
   It is planned to use S3 as a write-only storage for 'normal' users.
   Admin users have delete rights too to make management possible.
 * CloudFront